About Grandview Alpaca Fiber Studio and Our Alpaca Fiber

 I use all their fiber and send most of it out to get processed as hand spinning, carding and washing fiber is time consuming and labor intensive.
 I generally now work only with raw unwashed alpaca fiber when I am wet felting or hand spinning.
 Wet felting actually washes the fiber as one works with it.
 After I’ve spun yarn I wash it.
 It is much easier that way.
 I get my baby alpaca fiber and fine adult fiber spun into yarn and roving from a fiber mill in Kansas.
 When the yarn returns from the processor I rewash and permanently moth proof it.
 My rug yarn is processed in Texas and Iowa.
 It is made from the coarser fiber on the upper leg, chest and on the lower sides of the alpaca.
 Tennessee and Iowa also turn my seconds into batting which I use for felting projects.

-I feel in love with their crimpy fiber as it is softer than cashmere, light weight, very warm, water resistant and for most it is allergenic.
+I fell in love with their crimpy fiber as it is softer than cashmere, light weight, very warm, water resistant and for most it is allergenic.
 If you were to look through a microscope you would see that their fiber strands are straight with no barbs as in wool.
 Thus, no place for dust or dander to settle in.
 In the past, I used the scrap fiber as insulation in the attic of my shop.
 Alpaca fiber has a high R Value and it will not burn.
 The birds also like the scrap for their nests.
 At my last shearing it had been a windy day and a lot of the scrap on the floor blew out into the yard.
 I went to clean it up the next morning and the yard was full of birds.
-Apparently they were in the process of nest building, Word got out and they cleaned up everything for me.
+Apparently they were in the process of nest building.
+Word got out and they cleaned up everything for me.